Overview and Outcomes

 The Application Process

-There are three phases to the application process: 1) Pre-Selection, 2) Selection to the Program, and 3) Admission to the University.
-All applicants will submit materials for Pre-Selection; those most qualified will be invited to take part in the final selection process.
-Finally, accepted candidates must confirm their place in the cohort through application to the University.
+There are two phases to the application process: 1) Selection to the Program and 2) Admission to the University.
+All applicants will submit materials for selection; some applicants may be required to participate in an additional interview.
+Accepted applicants must confirm their place in the cohort through application to the University.

-- Unofficial Transcripts (only applicable to CSUN transcripts) or Official Transcripts from all 4-year universities attended
+- Unofficial Transcripts (only applicable to CSUN transcripts) or Official Transcripts from all four-year universities attended.

-- Statement of Purpose, not to exceed 2 pages
+- Statement of Purpose, not to exceed 2 double-spaced pages.

-- Critical Response, not to exceed 1 page
+- Critical Response, not to exceed 1 double-spaced page.

 - Two letters of recommendation, at least 1 letter should be from someone who can speak to your academic experiences.

-Candidates who have been notified of their acceptance to the program must apply to the University (online at CSU Mentor) in order to reserve their place.
+Within 30 days of reviewing application materials, applicants will be notified of an admissions decision.
+If accepted to the program, applicants must apply to the University (online at CSU Mentor) in order to reserve their place.